autodesk-forks/MaterialX/documents/Libraries/README.md

         -   OSL implementation files.

 ## Support Notes:
+- GLSL language support is for version 4.0 or higher.
 - "default" color management support includes OSL and GLSL implementations for the following non-LUT transforms:
     - lin_rec709, gamma18, gamma22, gamm24, acescg, srgb_texture
 - Basic GLSL `lightshader` node definitions and implementations are provided for the following light types: